-Before RAND, Rogers was most recently an associate professor of interdisciplinary studies (history and anthropology) and the coordinator of the Global Indigenous Knowledge program at State University of New York (SUNY), Empire State College.
-At SUNY, Rogers held two systems appointments, one as the Ernest Boyer Presidential Fellow at the Rockefeller Institute of Government (2019–2020) and the other as a SUNY Center for Online Teaching Excellence Fellow (2014–2021).
-Rogers was also a Stevens Initiative Visiting Professor of Anthropology at the American University of Technology in Kaslik, Lebanon (2017–2018) and served two terms as the SUNY Empire State College Coordinator of Interdisciplinary and Multidisciplinary Studies (2017–2019 and 2014–2017).
-Rogers holds a Ph.D. in comparative area studies from Florida Atlantic University.
+Before RAND, Rogers was most recently a tenured, associate professor of interdisciplinary studies (history and anthropology) and a program coordinator at the State University of New York (SUNY) - Empire State University (formerly Empire State College).
+At SUNY, Rogers held two system appointments, one as the Ernest Boyer Presidential Fellow at the Rockefeller Institute of Government (2019–2020) and the other as a SUNY Center for Online Teaching Excellence Fellow (2014–2021).
+Rogers was also a visiting professor of anthropology at the American University of Technology in Lebanon (2017–2018) and served two terms as the coordinator of Interdisciplinary and Multidisciplinary Studies (2017–2019 and 2014–2017).
+Rogers holds a Ph.D. in comparative studies from Florida Atlantic University.

 Angiel, D., Cabreros, I., Damberg, C., Elliott, M. & Rogers, R, "A formal framework for incorporating equity into quality measurement," Health Affairs Journal, 42(October 20), 2023

 Rogers, R.C., Cascinelli, P., Jones, L. & Pellettiere Calix, L. "Creating an Impactful Virtual Exchange Experience – Introductory, Intermediate, and Advanced Case Studies from the Field," in T.C.
 Woodman, M. Whatley & C. R. Glass (Eds.), Digital Internationalization: Beyond Virtual Exchange., Routledge/Taylor & Francis, 2023 (forthcoming)